Skip to main content

 Hello and welcome back!
 If you are new here, hello!
 Glad you are here.
 Many of us have heard the phrase, my disability doesn’t define me, right?
 What comes to mind when you hear this?
 This is one of those phrases that can spark a lot of conversation and disagreements, even within the disability community.

-In all tansperancy, I have to say, that phrase no longer makes sense to me.
+In all transparency, I have to say, that phrase no longer makes sense to me.
 I don’t get it.
 If we are saying that, how can we expect non-disabled people to not see disabilities as negative, if we ourselves are saying, nope doesn’t define me, not a huge part of who I am.
 I think we have to be honest in educating others that while we are still capable of doing many great things, our disabilities do often present challenges.
 I think we have to do that to have our needs met, and continue to push for a more accessible world.

 I think it’s ok to say, “my disability defines me.”
 It does.
 It’s me.
 All I’ve ever known.
 It makes me, me.
 It affects most everything I do.
 How does that not define me?
 I am proud of that now.
 My disability doesn’t always keep me from achieving things, but the lack of accessibility in our society often slows down the process or makes some things unattainable.
 If I’m saying my disability doesn’t define me, to me, that seems like I’m shining a negative light on disabilities, and that is not how I feel about my disability.